covrig/homeassistant-trackermap/README.md

 <br> This will allow Home Assistant to read your file. *Copy the link.*
 * Paste the link you copied above in your `/www/trackermap.html` file.
 Replace `MyGoogleSheetLink` with your link.<br>(`var URL = 'MyGoogleSheetLink';`)
 * All done!
 It might take a few minutes for HASS to register the points.<br> You might need to clear your browser cache or restart HASS.
+* If the map does not show in the frontend try to paste the code in [JSBIN](http://jsbin.com/?html,output).

 ## Changelog